is-buiquocdoanh/Single-and-multitasking-embedded-systems/README.md

-# Embedded System Project: Non-Preemptive Event-Triggered Scheduling
+# Embedded System Project.

-This repository contains the firmware code for an embedded system project implemented on STM32F1 using the **Non-Preemptive Event-Triggered Scheduling** model.
+This repository contains the firmware code for an embedded system project implemented on STM32F1 using the **Non-Preemptive Event-Triggered Scheduling, Fixed Prioritized Pre-emptive Scheduling with Time Slicing** model.
 The system integrates multiple peripherals such as AHT10 (temperature & humidity sensor), HD44780 LCD, UART communication, and PWM motor control.

 ## 📋 Project Description